Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 >> **Note**

+{% highlight end%}

 **all parametter already defined for yaml file, and we can see all formates from these commands**

 > - kubectl api-resources (Show all resources)
-> - kubectl explain pod (telling that How we can careate yml file for creating yml file.)
+> - vim rc.yml  (telling that How we can careate yml file for creating yml file.)
-> - kubectl explain pod.metadatakubectl (telling that, what we write insde the metadata section)
+> - kubectl describe pod nitin-7sp6k | grep -i controller
+> - kubectl scale --replicas=4 rc nitin (we can reduse and Extand replica of pod)
+> - kubectl delete rc nitin (delete rc)
+>- kubectl get rc

+{% endhighlight %}

 # How to create pod using API Controller.